AdobeDocs/experience-platform.en/help/rtcdp/destinations/bizible-extension.md

 ## Prerequisites {#prerequisites}

-This extension is available in the Destinations catalog for all customers who have purchased Adobe Real-time CDP.
+This extension is available in the [!DNL Destinations] catalog for all customers who have purchased Adobe Real-time CDP.

 To use this extension, you need access to [!DNL Experience Platform Launch]. [!DNL Experience Platform Launch] is offered to Adobe Experience Cloud customers as an included, value-add feature.
 Contact your organization administrator to get access to [!DNL Launch] and ask them to grant you the **[!UICONTROL manage_properties]** permission so you can install extensions.

 ## Install extension {#install-extension}

-To install the Bizible extension:
+To install the [!DNL Bizible] extension:

 1. In the [Adobe Real-time CDP interface](http://platform.adobe.com/), go to **[!UICONTROL Destinations > Catalog]**.
 2. Select the extension from the catalog or use the search bar.